realjck/pico-fun-zone/readme.md

 ## About

 This repository contains several games made for Pico-8.
-Each folder contains their .p8 source code, a .p8.png executable, as well as their html and javascript export file.
+Each folder contains their `.p8` source code, a `.p8.png` executable, as well as their `html` and `js` export file.

 The home page leading to the links of this GitHub page is at this address: **[picofunzone.framer.website](https://picofunzone.framer.website/)**